Junos16/Notes/Three Prisoners Problem.md

 **Events:**
 	- $A, B, C$ are events that the corresponding prisoner willl be pardoned
-	- $a, b, c$ are events that the corresponiding
+	- $b$ & $c$ are events that the warden tells A that the corresponding prisoner will be executed

 **Solution A:**
 	Named = B $\implies$ Pardoned = C or A. So $P(C\space is\space pardoned) = P(A\space is\space pardoned) = 0.5$